josevazf/ESBQ3-WeekendProject5_G6/README.md

 ## Setup:
 1. Clone the repository.
 2. Install dependencies with `npm install` within `frontend` folder.
+3. Update variables with your contract addresses inside `/frontend/components/instructionsComponent/index.tsx`
-3. Run `npm run dev` and open [http://localhost:3000](http://localhost:3000) with your browser to interact with the dApp.
+4. Run `npm run dev` and open [http://localhost:3000](http://localhost:3000) with your browser to interact with the dApp.